downloadplanet/downloadplanet/mitcalc-external-spur-gear-design-197497.md

-# MITCalc External spur gear design<br />Geometric design and strength check of external spur gearing with straight and helical toothing.
+# MITCalc External spur gear design
+Geometric design and strength check of external spur gearing with straight and helical toothing.
 Application is developed in MS Excel, is multi-language and supports Imperial and Metric units and solves the following main tasks:
 - Calculation of helical and straight toothing.
 - Automatic design of a transmission with the minimum number of input requirements.
 - Design for entered coefficients of safety (static, dynamic).